Business advice - common questions

 - VAT payments due with VAT returns between now and the end June 2020 will be deferred.
 UK VAT registered businesses will not need make those payments until March 2021.

-- The government has also announced a £20 per week increase to the Universal Credit standard allowance and Working Tax Credit basic element and an increase in the Local Housing Allowance rates for Universal Credit and Housing Benefit claimants so that it covers the cheapest third of local rents.
+- A £20 per week increase to the Universal Credit standard allowance and Working Tax Credit basic element and an increase in the Local Housing Allowance rates for Universal Credit and Housing Benefit claimants so that it covers the cheapest third of local rents.

 Coronavirus Job Retention Scheme, Furlough Leave and Related Employment Matters